13 Best Attractions in St. Lucia

 ![]() |

-Unique St. Lucia shore excursions start with the imposing Piton peaks, a beautiful coastline and plenty of shopping and dining in the capital city of Castries.
+Unique St. Lucia attractions and shore excursions start with the imposing Piton peaks, a beautiful coastline and plenty of shopping and dining in the capital city of Castries.

 They also include Pigeon Island National Landmark with a history of Amerindians, piracy and battles between the English and French.
 Fond d’Or Nature Historic Park has more island history, nature and culture.
 Fond Doux Estate is an authentic working plantation.

-Noteworthy standard attractions include an emphasis on touring the backcountry by hiking, biking, horseback and ATV mentioned above.
+Noteworthy common attractions include an emphasis on touring the backcountry by hiking, biking, horseback and ATV.
+We especially enjoyed our ATV ride through the countryside.

 1) The Pitons

 Gros Piton and Petit Piton are two giant volcanic plugs located south of Soufrière that top 2,000 feet.
-They are the most prominent natural attractions on St. Lucia and are especially popular with photographers.
+They are the most prominent natural attractions on St. Lucia and are popular with photographers for their unique look.

 Casual island tours that include a visit to the Pitons usually cost between $65 and $95 per person depending on the length of time.
-Most tours last about four to give hours.
+Most tours last about four to five hours.

 2) Soufrière